Jesús Garay: Club career

-Born in Bilbao, Biscay, Garay joined local Athletic Bilbao in 1950 from neighbouring SD Erandio Club.
-He was immediately cast into the team's starting XI, making his La Liga debut on 8 October 1950 in a 9–4 home win over RC Celta de Vigo and scoring his first goal in the competition on 17 December of the same year also at the San Mamés Stadium, against FC Barcelona (4–3 victory).
+Born in Bilbao, Biscay, Garay signed with local Athletic Bilbao in 1950 from neighbouring SD Erandio Club where he played as a forward.
+He was immediately cast into the team's starting XI, making his La Liga debut on 8 October 1950 in a 9–4 home win over RC Celta de Vigo and scoring his first goal in the competition on 17 December that year also at the San Mamés Stadium, against FC Barcelona (4–3 victory).

-In summer 1960, after 292 official appearances for Athletic and five major titles won, including the 1955–56 national championship and three Copa del Generalísimo trophies, one of them conquered against Real Madrid at the Santiago Bernabéu Stadium, Garay signed for Barcelona for 5,5 million pesetas, a fee that would later be used to build the Mercy stand at San Mamés, dubbed by club fans Jesús Garay.
-He retired at the age of 35 after a further five seasons in the top division, four with the Catalans and one with CD Málaga, suffering relegation with the latter.
+In summer 1960, having made 292 official appearances for Athletic and won five major titles, including the 1955–56 national championship and three Copa del Generalísimo trophies, claiming the 1958 edition of the latter tournament against Real Madrid at the Santiago Bernabéu Stadium, Garay joined Barcelona for 5,5 million pesetas, a fee that would later be used to build the Mercy stand at San Mamés, dubbed by club fans Jesús Garay.
+He retired at the age of 35 after a further five seasons in the top division, four with the Catalans and 1965–66 with CD Málaga, suffering relegation with the latter.

-Garay died on 10 February 1995 at 64, in his hometown.
+Garay died on 10 February 1995 in his hometown, aged 64.

 International career

-Garay earned 29 caps for the Spanish national team for eight and a half years, making his debut on 19 March 1953 in a 3–1 friendly win against Belgium in Barcelona.
-He was part of the squad that competed at the 1962 FIFA World Cup, featuring in the 0–1 group stage loss to Czechoslovakia.
+Garay earned 29 caps for Spain in eight years, making his debut on 19 March 1953 in a 3–1 friendly win against Belgium in Barcelona.
+He was part of the squad that competed at the 1962 FIFA World Cup, featuring in the 1–0 group stage loss to Czechoslovakia.